Execution Model

 Understanding slippage

-Slippage occurs when an order is executed at a price different from the requested price.
-This reflects changes in market prices or liquidity between order placement and execution.
+Slippage occurs when an order is executed at a different price than requested.
+This reflects changes in market pricing or available liquidity between the time an order is placed and when it is executed.

 Fast-moving markets